 - In a stand mixer (or with a hand-held electric mixer), with the paddle attachment, on medium-high speed, beat softened butter and sugar until visibly lightened in color, about 3 minutes.

 - Scrape down the sides and bottom and add the eggs one at a time, beating after each.
 Add the vanilla and beat until incorporated.

 - Scrape sides and bottom and with the mixer on low, add half of the flour, mixing until combined.

 - Add all of the cream and then the rest of the flour.
 Mixing well after each.

 - Scrape sides and bottom and beat on medium-high speed for 4 minutes until batter is smooth.

-- In a stand mixer, using either the paddle or whisk attachment, beat heavy cream, sugar, and vanilla on medium-high speed until cream reaches desired consistency, about 3-5 minutes.
+If making in a stand mixer, using the whisk attachment, beat heavy cream, sugar, and vanilla on medium-high speed until cream reaches desired consistency, about 3-5 minutes.

 - Spoon a thin layer of whipped cream over the center of your cupcakes.
 Place berries over the top and then spread a generous spoonful of whipped cream over the berries.

 - Garnish with one more berry and serve.

 *Superfine sugar, AKA caster sugar is NOT powdered sugar.
 It is sugar with finer granules than regular granulated sugar and can usually be found in your grocery store's baking aisle in a box or can be ordered from Amazon.
 If you don't have superfine sugar, you can easily make your own by running regular granulated sugar through your blender or food processor for about 30 seconds.